riasinghania/cse15l-lab-reports/labreport1.md

 ![Image](https://github.com/riasinghania/cse15l-lab-reports/blob/main/Screen%20Shot%202024-01-11%20at%2011.34.16%20AM.png?raw=true)

 The working directory when the command was run was lecture1, which contained a directory and some files.
-I got the output of all of the contents within lecture1.
-So the command basically lists everything within a directory.
-In this case the command listed everything within lecture1.
+I got the output of a curser, meaning cat was ready to take whatever I inputted.
+I typed out "hello guys" and hit enter, making it repeat my inputted text.
+So the command without an argument waits for the user to type out something and repeats it all when enter is pressed.
 No error.

 <br>